ericrogler/Green-Book/Z018_Maintaining_Your_Health.md

 ## **Short Answer**

 You are human, so you have human needs.
-Leave work at work whenever you can.
+For many, teaching is a job and not their life.

+I view two ways to approach teaching and instruction: as a job and as a career.
+- Job: you go in before contract hours, do your role to the best of your ability, then leave after contract hours.
+    - I.e., you leave work at work, take time off when needed, and invest in other passions.
+- Career: you see teaching and instruction as a passion and dedicate yourself continously to improvement, and helping outside of a work setting, when able.

+Both ways are valid and don't necessarily correlate to teaching ability or how much you enjoy the job; you can have amazing and passionate teachers and instructors with either perspective.
+One may switch between viewing teaching as a job vs career over time too.

+With either way, though, be careful not to get taken advantage of and know when to set boundaries.

 ***Disclaimer: All items in this section are not medical advice.***

 ## **Long Answer**

 Many teachers are likely to work outside of their contract hours; the hours of the day you're "supposed" to be at a school performing duties.
 For first-year teachers, it's nearly inevitable because you're designing everything from scratch.
 If not going from scratch, then you're spending more time figuring out how the systems work.
-For more experienced teachers, the amount of time outside of work you get back gradually increases because you can do things faster and require less rigorous setup for your classes; you've had *years* to fine-tune everything.
+For more experienced teachers, the amount of time outside of work you get back gradually increases because you can do things faster and require less rigorous setup for your classes.
+You've had *years* to fine-tune everything and build up a pool of resources to quickly draw from.

 ### A list of things to consider